nevanscott/uxui0120/_meetings/1x1-LT-1day3.md

 To Prepare:
 ------------
 - Reread the 8 competencies article [HERE](https://www.userfocus.co.uk/articles/8-competencies-of-user-experience.html) and reflect on your own competencies.
-- Fill out a competency grid based on your perceived personal skillset, which will be discuseed with Nevan during your 1x1.
+- Fill out a competency grid based on your perceived personal skillset, which will be discussed with Nevan during your 1x1.